pudly/schmopera-hugo/content/articles/4-secrets-for-better-high-notes.md

 categories = "Editorial"
 date = "2015-06-14T11:19:00-04:00"
 lastmod = "2017-08-23T17:02:00-04:00"
-preamble = "No matter what voice type you are, it’s fair to admit that plenty of your most applause-worthy moments come with high notes.
+postamble = "> What are your tips and discoveries about singing up high or through the passaggio?
+Let us know in the comment section below!" preamble = "No matter what voice type you are, it’s fair to admit that plenty of your most applause-worthy moments come with high notes.
 Fast high notes, loud high notes, entire-lungful-of-air high notes - they’re what we’re all waiting to hear.
 There, I said it.
 When it comes to producing great sound at the top of your range, I leave that process to the singers and their voice teachers.
 But I can profess to hearing a curious trend among singers as they’re mastering those big high note moments.
 Frankly, singers don't sing the notes *around* their high notes." primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1503522165637/2017-08-23---High-Notes.jpg.jpg" publishDate = "2015-06-15T08:00:00-04:00"